mont1y/cryptography/worksheet1q1.md

 #### Semantic Security Game:

 In cryptography, a semantic security game is an experiment involving a **challenger** and an **adversary**.
-The game proves whether the encryption schema of the challenger is secure.
+The game determines the security of the encryption scheme.

 #### Definition of CPA Secure Encryption:
 A polynomial time adversary cannot perform a distinguishing attack even if he has the power to choose plaintexts and see their encryptions.